top of page

 Sylvia's: Sylvia will also have a vendor booth with hand dyed wool fabric, yarn, fiber, and hand made soap.

-Spinning and Weaving Demonstration: Join Coral as she demonstrates how to spin fiber into yarn and then create beautiful textiles through weaving!
+Spinning, Weaving and Other Demonstration: Join our vendors as they demonstrate how to spin fiber into yarn and then create beautiful textiles through weaving!

 FOLLOW US